4rg0n/songs-of-syx-mod-example/doc/index.md

 ## Static game classes

 These classes contain various accessible information and features for the game.
+This was made for V64 of the game.
+So things may have changed, but this still gives you a rough idea what to expect.

 ```java